Memory System

 Memory Files

-Memory is stored in .sniper/memory/:
+Memory is stored in .sniper/memory/, with retrospectives in .sniper/retros/:

 .sniper/memory/